 There are still an on-going debate in many states wether they are to legalize online sports betting.
-Among the States in the US that have not yet passed a bill to open for sports betting, the list is still long and include states such as: Arizona, Connecticut, Florida, Georgia, Kansas, Kentucky, Maine, Massachusetts, Missouri, North Dakota, Ohio, Texas, Vermont, Wyoming, Alaska, Alabama, California and so forth.
+Among the States in the US that have not yet passed a bill to open for sports betting, the list is still long and include states such as: Connecticut, Florida, Georgia, Kansas, Kentucky, Maine, Massachusetts, Missouri, North Dakota, Ohio, Texas, Vermont, Alaska, Alabama, California and so forth.

 Of course, there is some opposition to the legalization of US sports betting on moral grounds.
 For instance, the Coalition to Stop Internet Gambling praised Governor Rick Snyder’s decision back in 2018, when Michigan decided to legalize online sports betting in their state.